rkmlabiiserb/trajcontacts/README.md

 **Copyright:**

 Copyright belongs to the Computational Biophysics and Soft Matter Group, IISER Bhopal.
-Visit their website at https://home.iiserb.ac.in/~rkm/.
+Visit our website: https://home.iiserb.ac.in/~rkm/.